$1,800,000,000 Settlement before trial – Mass Action In re Aliso Canyon Gas Leak Cases

 1,300 Trade School Graduates v.
 Confidential Defendants

 Kelly represented over 1,300 trade school graduates who claimed the trade school defendants misrepresented the jobs which students could potentially be qualified for and hired into after graduating from defendants’ trade school, and the compensation that would be available to them.
-The graduates claimed that they took out substantial student loans based on these pervasive misrepresentations, and were not only unable to find the represented employment opportunities, but could not service their loans with the actual low level job opportunities actually available to them after graduation.
+The graduates claimed that they took out substantial student loans based on these pervasive misrepresentations, and were not only unable to find the represented employment opportunities, but could not service their loans with the low level job opportunities actually available to them after graduation.

 $18,500,000 Settlement after 35 days of trial – Intentional business interference claim